-If the target system has an NVIDIA graphics or CUDA card you may want to select the Install NVIDIA graphics packages radio button.
+If the target system has an NVIDIA graphics or CUDA card you may want to select the Install RedHawk NVIDIA graphics packages and Install RedHawk NVIDIA CUDA packages radio buttons.
 Note that you should only select this option if the target system actually has NVIDIA hardware.
+If you select the NVIDIA CUDA option, then you will be allowed to choose all the CUDA software or only run-time software.